-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 Be sure the exterior range hood vent flapper door is securely shut and properly weather-stripped.
 The bottom line is that you want the entire RV to be as airtight as possible.

-Propane System and Appliances
+Propane system and appliances

 Next, let’s focus on the propane system, beginning with the container itself.
 During any long-term storage situation, always fully turn off the container(s) at the container valve.
 Prior to winter storage, however, have them filled to capacity, keeping in mind that all LP gas containers can be filled only to 80 percent of their total storage capability.
 The fuller the container, the less likely condensation will form on the tank walls.